masc-ucsc/docs/docs/pyrope/06c-pipelining.md

 * **An incomplete write is feedback.** `if en { tmp = a }` means `tmp` holds its value when `en` is false — an implicit `tmp = tmp` on the untaken path.
-Holding is self-dependence, so a conditionally written register is always a state register.
-Equivalently: a stage register must be written unconditionally.
+Holding is self-dependence, so an incompletely written register is always a state register.
+A conditional assignment that writes every control path can still be feedforward.
+Equivalently: a stage register must be written on every path.

 * **A `reg` output must be state.** `pipe[1] counter(en) -> (reg count)` is
   the counter idiom: the state register itself is the output (its home